Azure-Samples/IoTMQTTSample/mosquitto/readme.md

-# Using the Mosquitto library on Linux
+# Using the Mosquitto library

-This samples uses the Mosquitto (MQTT) library to send a message to an Azure IoT Hub from a Linux machine.
+This samples uses the Mosquitto (MQTT) library to send a message to an Azure IoT Hub.

 ## Windows prerequisites